 While it is possible to secure a mortgage with a low credit score, it will be an uphill battle.
 The better your credit score is, the easier it will be to get a better interest rate.
 Many lenders will look for a score above 620.
 Paying down existing debt and disputing any inaccuracies in your report can help raise your score.

-4. Apply for mortgage pre-approval.
+4. Apply for mortgage preapproval.

 - Explore different loan options: Conventional mortgages are the most common home loan type, but alternative home loans exist, such FHA, USDA, and VA loans.
 These loan options may come with attractive features, such as low down payment requirements, if you’re eligible for them.
+If you want to find a lender to start with, check out our top mortgage lender recommendations.

 Checklist for searching for a house